yegor256/qbash/README.md

 and won't lead to runtime failures.
 When the list is empty, all exists are acceptable (there will be no failures ever).

+The command may be provided as an array, which automatically will be converted to a string by joining all items with spaces between them.

 ## How to contribute

 Read